Skip to content ↓

 The qualification will be graded on a nine-point scale from 9 to 1 using the total mark across all three papers where 9 is the highest grade.

-Students in Years 10 and 11 are taught in groups according to ability.
 Students are entered for the GCSE in Mathematics at one of the two levels i.e. Higher (grades 9-4) or Foundation (grades 5-1).
-They will be entered for the appropriate level of the examination in January of their Year 11, after the results of the trial examinations are known.